shsagir/play-area-sync/docs/install-laravel-5.md

 ### MySQL

 Use [App secrets](secrets) to attain database credentials.
-Modify the `config/database.php` like so:
+Modify the `config/database.php` in your editor like so:

 ```php
 // locally: use standard settings